jpreiland/majorimage/README.md

 Run client and server in dev mode:
 `npm run dev`

-Open either the Local or Network url in the console output with your browser to use the app.
+Open either the Local or Network url from the console output with your browser to use the app.
 Using the network url is recommended for performance.